 When it happens to you, it can be devastating.
 Violating.
 Traumatising.
 But did you know it’s also rape?
 I’m talking about stealthing – the non-consensual removal of a condom during sex.
 Elena, who was 24 when she experienced stealthing says: “If stealthing was criminalised at the time of my incident, it would have provided me

 Attorneys-General and Shadow AGs from around Australia are invited to participate in a roundtable on Thursday with legal experts and academics to tackle the damaging practice of ‘stealthing’, convened by sexual consent advocate Chanel Contos, the inaugural director of the Australia Institute’s newly established Centre for Sex & Gender Equality.
-The roundtable is aimed at

 The Parliaments of the Northern Territory and the Australian Capital Territory have been banned from legislating voluntary assisted dying laws, but the new government and members of the new Parliament are seeking to restore Territory Rights as a matter of priority.
 This was recorded on Tuesday 5th July 2022 and things may have changed since